 Creating an outline

-- Click on the Create button on the top-left corner of your dashboard and select Outline
+Click on the Create button on on the top-left corner of your Dashboard.

 Structure of an outline